-When LCCC receives your FAFSA, you will receive a postcard notification and email to your official school email account.
+When LCCC receives your FAFSA, you will receive an email to your official school email account.
 The notification will include your next steps.

 If you or someone in your household experiences a financial hardship due to job loss, change, death in the family or any other unexpected or extenuating circumstances you may discuss your situation with someone at the Student Hub to determine if an appeal is warranted and/or what types of documents are required.

 On the “My Documents” page you're able to download forms, submit information and complete tasks required to complete your financial aid processing.
 All requested documents may be submitted either by mail, in-person to the Student Hub (at the Cheyenne or Laramie campuses), or via secure online dropbox (please note: you must print and physically sign forms before submitting them online; digital signatures are not accepted).

 For many documents, allow 14-21 business days for the review and processing of your documents, once everything is received.
 This includes awarding, and verification.

 You will receive an email notification to your official school email account when you have been awarded financial aid.
 The email will include instructions as to how to accept/reject your awards.

 Please submit the scholarship check, notification letter or other documentation of the award to the Student Hub.
 We will notify you of changes via your official school email account.

 Veterans and eligible spouses and dependents who are planning to use GI Bill® should contact the Student Hub for information and assistance.

-Please visit the Wyoming Department of Education site Hathaway FAQ page here.
-You may also stop in at the Student Hub for assistance.
+Please visit the Wyoming Department of Education Hathaway Scholarship Information page.
+You may also contact the Student Hub for assistance.

 We aren't permitted to award students over the cost of attendance (COA).
 If you receive additional financial aid from any source, LCCC may be required to adjust your financial aid award.
 If this occurs, you will be notified via your official school email account.